deco-sites/www/docs/tutorials/client-side-invocation/en.md

 - [Core Concepts: Loaders](/docs/en/concepts/loader)

-Client-side Loaders Invocation is a powerful feature of live.ts that allows you to fetch data directly from your loaders without sending JavaScript to the browser.
+Client-side loaders invocation is a powerful feature of live.ts that allows you to fetch data directly from your loaders without sending JavaScript to the browser.
 This feature ensures that your data fetching is unique across your repository and helps reduce latency on the client-side.

-To get started with Client-side Loaders Invocation, follow these steps:
+To get started with client-side loaders invocation, follow these steps:

 1. Import `Runtime` from `runtime.ts`